fred-framework/dart/docs/example.md

  - bitstream location is fixed, i.e. it is always *dart_fred/bits*;
  - the number and sizes of the buffers correspond to the information provided in the YAML file.

 Finally, the `static.dts` file represents the devicetree to be included in the Linux OS so that the new partitions are recognized by Linux.
-For this example with one partition, this file is like this, depending on the target board:
+For this example with one partition, the devicetree  file would be like this, depending on the target board:

 ```
 	amba {